 In Linux or macOS, the easiest way to modify your

-PATH variable is using your command line configuration file.
+PATH variable is through your command line configuration file.
 This is a small script that runs in the background whenever you open a new command line window.
 If you add a modification to your

 PATH variable here, that modification will always be loaded when you open a new command line session.

 The exact name of your configuration file will depend a little on what command line tool you’re using.
-If you haven’t changed your default terminal program (i.e. haven’t installed oh-my-zsh, as suggested in the last tutorial, your configuration file will be located in your home directory (
+If you haven’t changed your default terminal program (i.e., haven’t installed oh-my-zsh, as suggested in the last tutorial), your configuration file will be located in your home directory (

 cd ~) and is named either